 - That Administration include professional dog walkers in their community consultation

-This report will come a later date to City Council once the information has been gathered.
+This report will come at a later date to City Council, once the information has been gathered.

 The Green Infrastructure Strategy